 José de San Martin, an Argentine general and leader of South America's struggle for independence from Spain, declared Peru's independence on the 28th of July 1821 in Lima.

 After independence Peru and its neighbors engaged in intermittent territorial disputes.
 Peru suffered a series of defeats by Chile during the Pacific War from 1879 to 1883.
 Continuous boundary disagreements led to several wars with Ecuador in the 20th century that were only completely solved in 1998 when the governments of Peru and Ecuador signed an historic peace treaty and demarcated the border.
-The outstanding issues between Chile and Peru were settled a year later, but still both countries are in dispute over the sea boundary.
+Outstanding issues between Chile and Peru were settled a year later, but still both countries were in dispute over the sea boundary.
+To peacefully solve the conflict, Peru invoked the International Court of Justice in The Hague.
+Finally at the beginning of 2014 the court decided on that matter and found a compromise both sides are more or less ok with.

 Peru's political development in the 20th century was characterized by parties reflecting the oligarch elements of Peruvian society.
 The military has been prominent throughout Peruvian history.
 Military coups have repeatedly interrupted civilian constitutional governments.